Color: Science and Art

 How does the human eye interpret color?

 A variation in light source: Changes in the light source can significantly affect color.
-It can mean the difference between a soft cantaloupe on a store rack or a burnt orange in the mid day sun.
+It can mean the difference between a soft cantaloupe on a store rack or a burnt orange in the midday sun.
 When viewing color, a specific light source should be specified.
 Common light sources include Daylight 65 (D65), TL 84, Cool White Fluorescent (CWF) and Incandescent A.

 A variation in the object: For garments or other sewn products, such changes typically include differences in the dyes used, differences in the material composition of the objects and differences in fabric construction.

-A variation in the observer: Many different factors can influence or change an observer’s color perception.
+A variation in the observer: Many distinct factors can influence or change an observer’s color perception.
 These changes can be due to health factors and medications, mood, emotions or fatigue, inherent differences between two different observers, and the environment in which the colors are observed.

 Color Measurement